chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

 }
 ```

-First, right-click the script which defines the data type and select _Create/Scriptable Event/Custom Scriptable Event_ (at the bottom):
+Then we need to tell the _Script Creator_ that this script should be used as a base for our events and listeners.
+To do so, right-click this script and select _Create/Scriptable Event/Custom Scriptable Event_:

 <p align="center">
   <img width="70%" src="scriptable-event-script-creator-open.png"/>